OCFL/extensions/docs/NNNN-mutable-head.md

 The mutable HEAD content directory is further subdivided by directories named for revision numbers.
-Every file that's added to the mutable HEAD MUST be placed within the revision subdirectory that corresponds with the target revision number.
+Every file that's added to the mutable HEAD MUST be placed within the revision sub-directory that corresponds with the target revision number.

 For example, if `foo.txt` is added in the second revision of an object's mutable